 Professor Kevin Flynn

-IAS and Prowse Fellow at Van Mildert College (October - December 2011)
+IAS and Prowse Fellow at Van Mildert College, Durham University (October - December 2011)

 Professor Kevin J Flynn is an expert in the construction, testing and use of mechanistic plankton function type (PFT) models.
 His BSc (Marine Biology, 1st class) and PhD (algal physiology) were both from the University of Wales.
 He was the first recipient of what became the Natural Environment Research Councils (NERC) "Advanced Fellowship" award, working out of the Dunstaffnage Marine Laboratory, Oban, Scotland.
 He is currently the Head of Department for Biosciences at Swansea University.

 His early work was on the nitrogen nutrition of phytoplankton (microalgae), conducting wide ranging laboratory experiments on external and internal free amino acids.
 This work was extended to plankton food web research, and into the N-physiology of harmful algal bloom (HAB) species (following from which he was twice the plenary speaker on HAB physiology at international scientific meetings).
 His involvement in experimental work continues today, with studies on microalgal biofuels and zooplankton.
 He is also the lead PI on the NERC UK Ocean Acidification programme on commercial fisheries.